Boracay Airport: What You Need to Know

 Have cash ready and your valid ID ready, as digital payments are limited.
 Some airport-to-Boracay Island transfers already include these fees, so check your booking in advance for convenience.

-All Inclusive Boracay Airport Transfer Pass
+Pre-Booked Boracay Airport Transfer

 Airport Facilities